pranavraja/htmx-sse/README.md

 Set a `SESSION_SECRET` environment variable to authenticate users

-Use `cmd/token/main.go <username>` to get access tokens for every user you want to add to the quiz.
+Use `go run cmd/token/main.go <username>` to get access tokens for every user you want to add to the quiz.

 Edit `questions.go` if you want to change or add questions.
 Note that since it's code you can edit the `check` function for each question, to allow more creative answers if you wish.